amilkyboi/netnate/README.md

 - Improved security.
 - No reliance on outside CSS libraries.
 - Increased modularity.
-- Static site generation (thanks [Hugo](https://gohugo.io/)!).
+- Static site generation via [Hugo](https://gohugo.io/).

 [^1]: No, I don't have some sort of vendetta against JS, but I do feel that it is extremely overused in today's online landscape, many times as an exploitative tool.
-Since the KaTeX typesetting tool is built using JS, I cannot completely refrain from using JS without compromising the purpose of the website.
+A few select features on this website implement JS, such as the live table of contents and KaTeX math support.

 ## Pages

-Good motivations are key to any project, but what will this site actually contain?
-Out of all the improvements that I plan on making to the new website, I am most excited to showcase blog/wiki style pages.
+Out of all the improvements that I plan on making to the new website, I am most excited to implement blog and wiki style pages.
 These pages will be available for all users to view with the foremost intention of documenting the progress that I have made on various projects throughout the years.
-I hope that the culmination of knowledge (good and bad) that will eventually be documented on these pages will be useful not only to me, but to anyone who decides to give my website a visit.
+I hope that the culmination of knowledge that will eventually be documented on these pages will be useful not only to me, but to anyone who happens to stumble across my website.

-Below is a tentative list of all the blog/wiki style pages that I plan on implementing on the new website.
+Below is a tentative list of all the blog/wiki style pages that I plan on implementing in the future.
 Not all of these pages will be made immediately, some might never be made, and still others will be made that are not listed here.

 - Linux
   - Arch
+  - Gentoo
   - LFS
 - Software
   - Code Editors